BEASTS OF LEGEND

 Credit: Jakob Owens

-Have you ever experienced that chilling sensation when something touches your leg in a river or ocean?
+Have you ever experienced that sensation when something touches your leg in a river or ocean?
 Terror!
-Now, imagine what roams beneath the water's surface is a colossal fish capable of stirring the very earth with a flick of its tail.
+Now, imagine what roams beneath the water is an immense fish capable of stirring the earth with its tail.

-In Japanese mythology, this creature is known as Namazu , a giant catfish dwelling beneath the islands of Japan, wielding the power to cause earthquakes .
-As you can guess, this myth is deeply linked to the usual seismic activity in Japan.
+In Japanese mythology, this creature is known as Namazu, a giant catfish that lives beneath the islands of Japan, with the power to cause earthquakes.
+As you probably guessed, this myth is deeply linked to the usual seismic activity in Japan.

 Griffin